 After a good breakfast, I left the hotel and explored Sandefjord before heading to Drammen.

 The reason I wanted to go to Drammen was to see the course that the Cross Country World Cup Drammen race uses each year in the heart of the city of Drammen.
 On the way, I started to feel awful so I stopped, I just felt depleted of energy.
 I found a park bench sat down, and start eating everything I had and took a nap.
 It helped, I felt better by the time I got into Drammen, I had lost a few hours.
 My plan was to stay overnight in Geilo, I decide to see how far I could cycle and I also kept an eye on where there were train stations, after Drammen I got to Hønefoss before I jumped on a train to Geilo.

 It’s great that you can take your bicycle on trains, you have that flexibility.
 In all the countries I cycled through on this cycletrippin (Netherlands, Germany, Norway, Denmark, Finland).
-Sweden was the only country I could not take a bicycle on a train if I did not pack in a box and shipped it.
-In all other countries, I went through the possibility was there to just buy a ticket for a train and take your bike as is onboard.
+Sweden was the only country I could not take a bicycle on a train if I did not pack it in a box and ship it.
+In all other countries, I went through the possibility was there to just buying a ticket for a train and taking your bike as is onboard.

 In Geilo, I stayed at the Geilo Vandrerhjem, I got a whole room for myself.
 I also had some bad luck I dropped my mobile phone, and the screen broke, after that I was not able to use that mobile phone anymore, what I earned from previous trips I brought more than one mobile phone, it was not all that hopeless.
 I don’t use my mobile for more than navigation and to fly my drone.

 Geilo – Bergen